Autonomous RISs and Oblivious Base Stations: The Observer Effect and its Mitigation: Designing the HRIS Operation

-After performing the test in \eqref{eq:hris:probing:power:hypothesis} over each active pilot $t'\in\mc{T}_p[c]$, the \gls{hris} stores the detected \glspl{ue} in the set $\mc{K}_{\rm D}[c]=\{k \in \mc{K} \,|\, \mc{H}^{(k)}_1[c] \text{ is true}\} \subseteq\mc{K}$.
-The above process is repeated over all subblocks $c\in\mc{C}$, and the \gls{hris} can aggregate the detection results over all the subblocks.
-As a result, the \gls{hris} stores all the detected \glspl{ue} and the configuration proving the higher received power as
+After performing the test in \eqref{eq:hris:probing:power:hypothesis} over all $\tau_p$ pilots, the \gls{hris} stores the detected \glspl{ue} in the set $\mathcal{K}_{\rm D}[c]=\{k \in \mathcal{K}\,|\, \mathcal{H}^{(k)}_1[c] \text{ is true}\}$.
+This is repeated and aggregated over all $C$ pilot subblocks.
+The \gls{hris} then stores all the detected \glspl{ue} along with their corresponding probing configurations that achieved the highest received power as: